-This is way overdue, since December 3rd or 23rd depending on your point of view (POV), when Bajan Reporter became 6 altogether for the latter date and the earlier date is the day it became a website in 2009.
+This is way overdue, since December 3rd or 23rd depending on your point of view (POV), when became 6 altogether for the latter date and the earlier date is the day it became a website in 2009.

 Back in 2006 we had little material, examining the antics of my cats, publishing reviews the print media never ran and reviewing some poetry and music at City and South Coast pubs.
 When the website began three years later, because traffic had soared to 1,100 per day then, still advertisers were hesitant for branching into for them what were unknown waters, web advertising?
 Art shows and film festivals were the initial events which sponsored the maintenance of servers, domain names and so forth…